Anand-Deekshit/ML-Algorithm-Comarision/README.md

 # ML-Algorithm-Comarision

 # Overview
 This program compares few Machine Learning Algoritms and outputs their score.
+The dataset used is the iris dataset.

 # Algoritms Compared
 1. Linear Regression